tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   ![Removing the class column](Images/removing-class-column.png)

-Comment to students that, since all the variables on the dataset are numerical, there are no additional data preprocessing tasks to do.
+Explain to students that since all the variables on the dataset are numerical there are no additional data preprocessing tasks to do.
 However, data transformations have to be done when there are categorical data or non-numeric features on the dataset.
 For example, transforming `male` and `female` categorical values to `0` and `1` respectively.

 * Finally, the preprocessed DataFrame is saved on a new `CSV` file for further use.